3 Ways to Uncover Air Leaks in Your Home

 If you’re looking for a more advanced method aided by technology, you can pick up a leak detector from your local hardware store.
 One of the benefits of using a device is that it can pick up even minute changes in air pressure from the smallest of leaks.
 Plus, a convenient indicator light will flash to let you know beyond the shadow of a doubt if there’s a leak or not.

-Our HVAC experts at Black Lion Heating & Air Conditioning know exactly how to keep your heating and cooling system working at peak performance.
+Our heating and cooling experts at Black Lion Heating & Air Conditioning know exactly how to keep your HVAC system working at peak performance.
 Our fully licensed, NATE-certified technicians have provided homeowners throughout Kirkland with the best possible service for over 20 years.
-We’re specialists in the installation, maintenance, and repair of furnaces and air conditioners, in addition to fixing your hot water heaters.
-Give us a call today!
+We’re specialists in furnace installation, AC replacement, preventative maintenance plans, and repair of furnaces and air conditioners, in addition to fixing your hot water heaters.